vaidashi/career-development-curriculum/module_one/strengths_reflection_guidelines.md

 * How did working with others last module affect how you understand your strengths?
 * What goals for your personal development do you want to make for this module?
 How will you know if you've achieved them?

 ### Next Steps
 This reflection is for your own growth, and you do not need to turn this in.

-However, if you would like to have a follow-up coaching session with Allison, please DM this gist to her when you set up your 1-on-1 with her.
-You can schedule that [here](https://allisonreusinger.youcanbook.me/) or by sending her a DM.
+However, if you would like to have a follow-up coaching session with Ellen Mary, please reach out to her to discuss next steps.